 Policies related to the academic programs and courses offered by the University.

-Policies related to accounting, budgeting, procurement, travel, and other financial functions of the University.
+Policies related to accounting, budgeting, grants, procurement, travel, and other financial functions of the University.

 IV.
 Human Resources

 Policies related to employees and their working relationship with the University, including hiring, compensation, leave, performance evaluations, and related issues.